Snot Otter Emerges Victorious In Vote For Pennsylvania's Official Amphibian

 "Not many people have actually seen hellbenders," Everett said after the vote, The Associated Press reports.
 "They live only in very clean streams, and they live under rocks."

 Emma Stone, president of the CBF's Student Leadership Council, said Tuesday's bill moves the state toward cleaner water.
-"The passing of this bill is sure to allow hellbenders to breathe easier in the near future and give them a better chance of survival," she in CBF's statement.
+"The passing of this bill is sure to allow hellbenders to breathe easier in the near future and give them a better chance of survival," she's quoted as saying in CBF's statement.
 "Not to mention a better chance for a clean water legacy in Pennsylvania."